Play On

 Funding activity

-ABRSM is keen to support organisations that share our ambition to open up opportunities for more people to access and progress in music.
+ABRSM is keen to support organisations that share an ambition to open up opportunities for more people to access and progress in music.
 We welcome applications from organisations whose projects and programmes:

 - Support ABRSM’s values around diversity and inclusion, musical progression, access and participation, and environmental sustainability